Svetasv logo

 Chapter 11 16 For I am going to raise up a shepherd over the land who will not care for the lost, or seek the young, or heal the injured, or feed the healthy, but will eat the meat of the choice sheep, tearing off their hooves.

-Chapter 11 17 “Woe to the idol shepherd, who deserts the flock!
+Chapter 11 17 “Woe to the worthless shepherd, who deserts the flock!
 May the sword strike his arm and his right eye!
 May his arm be completely withered, his right eye totally blinded!”

 5.3 Alexander's conquests in the vicinity of the Holy Land (333-331BC) (Ch 9 Vs 1-8, Ch 10 Vs 5b, Ch 11 Vs 1-3)